Special Educational Needs Provision

-To address children who are struggling with fine motor skills we incorporate a multi-sensory approach which includes manipulation of physical objects such as therapy putty, PE equipment etc. We use the Nelson Scheme in Years 2, 3 and 4, and are using the Letterjoin scheme, which teaches a cursive style, in Reception and Year 1.
+To address children who are struggling with fine motor skills we incorporate a multi-sensory approach which includes manipulation of physical objects such as therapy putty, PE equipment etc. We use the Letterjoin scheme, which teaches a cursive style, from Reception and Year 1.
 We follow Teodorescu ‘Write from the Start’ intervention.

 Strategies/Programmes to Support Behavioural, Social and Emotional

 At the beginning of each term we have a period with a PSHCE focus.
 We run nurture groups (see Emotional Support and Wellbeing).

 Access to IWB (interactive white board) in each classroom and chrome books if needed.
 There is access to some sensory resources and quiet areas within school.